51Degrees/documentation/src/examples/customelement/flowelement.md

 This example shows a very simple @flowelement which takes a date of birth and returns an star sign.
-Although a basic (and not all that useful) @flowelement, the example demonstrates how you can start to implement your own @flowelement's.
+Although a basic (and not all that useful) @flowelement, the example demonstrates how you can start to implement your own @flowelements.

 # Download Example